Few strongly interacting fermions of different mass driven in the vicinity of a critical point: The system studied

-where $\lambda_0$ is the point of critical transition and $\tau$ is a time period after which the parameter $\lambda$ returns to its initial value.
+where $\lambda_0$ is the point of critical transition (its particular value depends on the number of particles and detailed shape of the external potential) and $\tau$ is a time period after which the parameter $\lambda$ returns to its initial value.
 We suspect that in the limit $\tau\rightarrow\infty$ the state of the system continuously remains in the temporal many-body ground state and thus previous results for the adiabatic transition are restored.
-Since in practice, all considered scenarios happen in confinements close to the box potential ($\lambda_0 \ll 1$), it is very convenient to perform analysis in natural units of box potential, {\it i.e.}, units of length, energy, frequency, and interaction strength are $L$, $\hbar^2/(m_A L^2)$, $\hbar/(m_A L^2)$, and $\hbar^2/(m_A L)$, respectively.
-In this units we set $g = 20$ and $\Omega = 12$.
+Since in practice, all considered scenarios happen far from the limit of a purely harmonic trap, it is convenient to perform analysis in natural units of box potential, {\it i.e.}, units of length, energy, frequency, and interaction strength are $L$, $\hbar^2/(m_A L^2)$, $\hbar/(m_A L^2)$, and $\hbar^2/(m_A L)$, respectively.
+In this units we set interaction strength $g = 20$.